Runners must complete the course on foot by their own power and ability within the stipulated time.

-Race kit claiming will start on Saturday, September 9, at 10 am-4pm.
+Race kit claiming will start on Saturday, September 8, at 1pm-4pm and 7pm-9pm.
 Runners should have complied with their registration requirements before the Race Bib is issued.
 Check out your names in the start list to be published a month before the race.
 Please present the following upon claiming of kit:

 1) Valid ID with birthdate.
 This should bear the same name as your registered name on the application form.
 Please check the start list published in the website before race day to validate your entry details.
 For concerns, please send us an email.

 By entering the race, each runner undertakes to bring with him/her all the mandatory items as listed below throughout the race.
 Failure to do so will result in application of the time penalties or disqualification at the discretion of the race organizer.

 1) Working headlamp/torch light.
 During the day, this item may be stored in the drop bag.
 It is the runner’s responsibility to have the headlamp/torch light from dusk to dawn.